-- b.
-Preparation.
-The student should consult with the advisor and members of the committee when formulating this important document, which serves as the intellectual plan for subsequent dissertation research and as the basis for future grant writing.
-The proposal is discussed in a prospectus defense usually held, according to deadlines set by Rackham, at the end of the third year - c.
-Prospectus Defense.
-The 1 1/2-hour prospectus defense which typically opens with the student offering a brief presentation of the proposed dissertation project with images provides a crucial opportunity for the committee and the student to discuss intellectual and methodological aspects of the project and formulate research plans and strategies.
+The 11⁄2-hour prospectus defense - which typically opens with the student offering a brief presentation of the proposed dissertation project with images - provides a crucial opportunity for the committee and the student to discuss intellectual and methodological aspects of the project and formulate research plans and strategies.
 Ideally, as many members of the future Dissertation Committee as possible are present at the prospectus defense.
 A minimum of three members is mandatory.
 It is not required that the cognate member be present.

-At the defense, the committee may recommend corrections.
+At the defense, the committee may recommend corrections and revisions to the prospectus.